Collateral (TV series)

 Collateral is a four-part British television drama serial produced by The Forge for the BBC, created and written by David Hare, and directed by S.J.
 Clarkson.
-The series was Hare's first original series for television, despite having written for the BBC since 1973.
-Piers Wenger, the BBC's head of drama, described the series as "a contemporary and thought-provoking state-of-the-nation thriller that pushes the boundaries of what audiences expect."

-The series, described by Hare as "a police procedural without any of that police attitudinising", stars Carey Mulligan as DI Kip Glaspie, assigned to investigate the shooting of a pizza delivery rider in inner-city south-west London.
-The ensuing story explores a complex web of characters who are all somehow connected with the story, which addresses attitudes to immigration with the maltreatment of refugees and immigrants by both uncaring people-traffickers and indifferent state agencies alike.
+The series stars Carey Mulligan as DI Kip Glaspie, who is assigned to investigate the shooting of a pizza delivery rider in inner-city south-west London.
 Nathaniel Martello-White stars as Glaspie's partner, DS Nathan Bilk.
-Jeany Spark, Nicola Walker, John Simm and Billie Piper are also credited as principal members of the cast.
+The cast also includes Jeany Spark, Nicola Walker, John Simm, and Billie Piper.

-The series was first broadcast on BBC Two on 12 February 2018 and was distributed worldwide via All3Media, which brought Netflix on board to co-finance the series and release it internationally on 9 March 2018.
-Dazzler Media released a DVD of the series on 26 March 2018.
+The series was first broadcast on BBC Two on 12 February 2018.
+Netflix co-financed the series and released it internationally on 9 March 2018.

+Synopsis

+DI Kip Glaspie is assigned to investigate the shooting of a pizza delivery rider in inner-city south-west London.
+The ensuing story explores a complex web of characters who are all somehow connected with the story, which addresses attitudes to immigration, including the maltreatment of refugees and immigrants by both uncaring people-traffickers and indifferent state agencies alike.